Free Shipping on most orders over $89

 • pH bounce: When total alkalinity is low, the pH level can fluctuate wildly between acidic and basic.
 If you were to add in large quantities of an agent like soda ash to try and raise a low pH level, you could end up far overshooting your target and driving the water too high into the alkaline range.
 When the total alkalinity is too low, pH cycles back and forth uncontrollably.

 • Staining, etching, & corrosion: Just like when the pH is too low, low total alkalinity causes damage to your masonry, tile work, mosaics, and vinyl.
 Grooves can form in your pool walls as the material degrades.
-Metal fixtures will rust and corrode.
-Vinyl walls will stain.
+Metal fixtures will rust and corrode, and vinyl walls will stain.
 Virtually everything housing your pool and in your pool is at risk of degradation when exposed to low total alkalinity for extended periods of time.

 What happens if my total alkalinity is too high? (above 125 ppm)

-• Scale: When the alkalinity is too high, calcium carbonate deposits can build up on your pool walls and floors as well as around your pool’s pump.
+• Scale: When the alkalinity is too high, calcium carbonate deposits can build up on your pool walls, floors, and around the pump.
 These deposits, known as scale, can cause permanent structural and aesthetic damage to your pool.
 Scale can also clog your pool filters and render them ineffective, forcing you to replace them prematurely.

 The cheapest and most popular way to raise your pool’s total alkalinity is with sodium bicarbonate, known widely as baking soda.

 • Baking soda: The baking soda you purchase at your pool store or online is no different in composition from the baking soda you purchase at the grocery store.
-However, the pool store’s packaging will come with dosage instructions, making it the wiser option.
+However, pool baking soda packaging comes with dosage instructions, making it the wiser option.
 If you are ever unsure of the amount of any balancing agent to add, you can consult an online pool calculator.
 Baking soda is a powder, so avoid adding it on windy days.
 Add the baking soda into the pool in an arcing pour to avoid it collecting too densely in select places.
 Once you’ve added the appropriate amount, wait six hours before re-testing alkalinity and pH.

 Just like with lowering pH, you lower your pool’s total alkalinity with dry acid or muriatic acid.

-• Dry acid & muriatic acid: The primary difference between lowering alkalinity and lowering pH will be the dosage added.
-You can find these instructions on the label, or again, by using an online pool calculator or consulting your pool store.
+• Dry acid and muriatic acid: The primary difference between lowering alkalinity and lowering pH is the dosage added.
+You can find these instructions on the label, on an online pool calculator, or by consulting your pool store.
 The amount of acid required to lower alkalinity is usually greater than the amount required to lower pH, so expect your pH to drop below the optimal range.
 Remember, always add in less than the recommended dosage.
 It is better to slowly adjust your water’s levels than get trapped in a cycle of overcorrection.
-After your total alkalinity is in range, wait to see if the pH balance corrects of its own accord.
+After your total alkalinity is in range, wait to see if the pH balance corrects on its own accord.
 You can aid this process by aerating your pool.
 Set your pool pump to the highest setting and point your return jets upward.
 Wait and continue to test your pool’s chemistry.
 If after a few days your pH still needs a nudge, add in light amounts of soda ash.

 Leave a comment